jmignault/reformatter_t2j/README.md

 [LibreOffice.](https://www.libreoffice.org "LibreOffice site")

 Once installed soffice needs to be on the executable path.
-This is done by appending the soffice directory to the PATH enviromnet variable.
+This is done by appending the soffice directory to the PATH environment variable.
 For example, on Windows, this would be done by typing the following in a CMD shell: